eprbell/dali-rp2/README.dev.md

     # Authentication: https://developers.coinbase.com/docs/wallet/api-key-authentication
     # Endpoint: https://api.coinbase.com
 ```
-* ensure the __init__ method is calling the superclass constructor:
+* the plugin's __init__ method is calling the superclass constructor:
     ```
     super().__init__(account_holder)
     ```
-* ensure the load method is implemented and returning a list of AbstractTransaction subclasses.
+* the plugin's load method is implemented and returning a list of AbstractTransaction subclasses.
-* in the constructor create a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameter to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
+* the plugin's __init__ method creates a plugin-specific logger with a name that uniquely identifies the specific instance of the plugin (typically you can add a subset of constructor parameter to ensure uniqueness): this way log lines can be easily distinguished by plugin instance.
 Example of a plugin-specific log in the constructor of the Trezor plugin:
     ```
         self.__logger: logging.Logger = create_logger(f"{self.__TREZOR}/{currency}/{self.__account_nickname}/{self.account_holder}")
     ```
-* ensure self.__logger.debug() are used throughout the plugin, to capture all native-format data (this will occur only if the user sets `LOG_LEVEL=DEBUG` and it will be useful for debugging).
+* the plugin uses self.__logger.debug() throughout its code, to capture all native-format data (this will occur only if the user sets `LOG_LEVEL=DEBUG` and it will be useful for debugging);
+* CSV plugins have one or more unit test.
+REST plugins have one or more unit tests, if possible.

 ## Frequently Asked Developer Questions
 Read the [frequently asked developer questions](docs/developer_faq.md).